Skip to content

 Since version 2, BlackSheep supports alternatives to rodi for dependency injection.
 The services property of the Application class needs to conform to the following container protocol:

-• register method to register types
+• The register method to register types.

 class ContainerProtocol: